Cirkit Designer Logo

 Common Issues and Solutions

-2. Incorrect timing interval.
+2. Incorrect Timing Interval

-• Check for short circuits or incorrect wiring.
+• Check for short circuits or excessive current draw.

 FAQs

-Q: Can the CY6Y-1P4 generate PWM signals?
+Q: Can I use the CY6Y-1P4 for PWM generation?

 Q: What happens if the RESET pin is left floating?